nand-n/gopher/README.md

 - In go if the Variable name start wtih capital letter it means it is viewable outside of the package

 # Application

+## Unmarshal

+Unmaprsahl parses the JSON-encoded data and stores the result in the vlaue pointed to by v.

+Unmparshal uses inverse of the encodeing that Marshal uses , allocating maps , slices and pointers as necessary .

+To Umparshal json int o a pointer , unmarshal first handles the case of the JSON being the JSON literal null.
+In that case , unmpardhsla sets the pointer to nil .
+Other wise unmarshal unmarshals the json into the value pointed at by the pointer if the pointer is nil , unmarshal allocates a new vlaue for it to point to.